LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages

+### version BD
+*Released*: TBD
+- Add view customizer for identifying fields for samples and sources
+  - Update `ColumnSelectionModal` with optional `disabledMsg` property to be shown in popover
+  - Export `includedColumnsForCustomizationFilter` for use in ui-premium component
+  - Add new reserved view name

 ### version 4.7.2
 *Released*: 14 August 2024
 - Issue 50924: Sample timeline event details throws error if the parent sample name starts with double quote